egad13/FRjs/.jsdoc/tutorials/06-geneselect.md

 The {@link module:fr/forms fr/forms} module creates several extensions to the `<select>` tag/`HTMLSelectElement` class which let you place self-populating dropdowns in your HTML markup, or easily create them in Javascript.

-For basic setup of the module, see {@tutorial fr-forms}.
+For basic setup of the module, see {@tutorial 02-fr-forms}.

 This tutorial covers how to use the Automatic Gene Dropdowns.
 (In the source code, this is the {@link module:fr/forms~GeneSelect GeneSelect} class.)